dfelinto/blender-manual/rigging/armatures/editing/sketching.rst

-**The point of view is important**, as it determines the future bones' roll angle: the Z axis of a future bone will be aligned with the view Z axis of the 3D view in which you draw its "parent" stroke (unless you use the* :guilabel:`Template` converting method…).
+**The point of view is important**, as it determines the future bones' roll angle: the Z axis of a future bone will be aligned with the view Z axis of the 3D view in which you draw its "parent" stroke (unless you use the* :guilabel:`Template` converting method...).
 Strokes are drawn in the current view plane passing through the 3D cursor, but you can create somewhat "3D" strokes using the* :guilabel:`Adjust` drawing option in different views (see below).